vorpaljs/bash-parser/documents/ast.md

 ### Case

 > A Case statement.
-The conditional construct Case shall execute the compound-list corresponding to the first one of several patterns that is matched by the `clause` Word.
+The conditional construct Case shall execute the CompoundList corresponding to the first one of several patterns that is matched by the `clause` Word.

 ```js
 {